Welcome to ECCIE, become a part of the fastest growing adult community. Take a minute & sign up!

 Of course different shows may use different methods, and some of them may still be switched 'live' while being taped.

-ursisle is offline Quote
+ursisle is online now Quote

 Old 06-24-2012, 10:33 PM #12